sahaba-ai/awesome-arabic-speakers/CONTRIBUTING.md

-# Contributing to Awesome Arabic Speakers
+# Contributing

-Thank you for your interest in contributing to the Awesome Arabic Speakers project!
+Thank you for being interested in contributing to the [Awesome Arabic Speakers](https://awesome-arabic-speakers.dev/) project!
 We appreciate your efforts and contributions.

 ## Running the Project Locally

-To run this project locally, follow these steps:
+To run this project locally, follow the next steps.

 ### Prerequisites